m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 One side is that D&D is personal.
 In most RPGs one is encouraged to identify as one's character, to speak with the character's voice.
 In something like Necromuda I can maintain detachment - the unit is mine, but the unit transcends its individual members, so I can face a few deaths with equanimity.
 In an RPG, character death is a Big Deal, and so a high-lethality ruleset like D&D - one in which it's easy for characters to die meaninglessly, not because they sacrificed themselves for something greater but because they walked into a pack of goblins and got unlucky - is inappropriate.

 The other is that Necromuda is equal and competitive in a way that a traditional-DM RPG can never be.
+Both of you go all-out, and the better or luckier player wins.
+Whereas with a DM who has to be both opponent and referee, it's impossible to have this kind of competition.

 And a third reason: I find a lot more fun in moving the minatures around the terrain.